Ultrafast single-pulse all-optical switching in synthetic ferrimagnetic Tb/Co/Gd multilayers

-In search for materials with higher magnetic anisotropy, compounds containing the RE element Tb have since gained much attention (see Ref.~\cite{Mangin:2014} and references therein).
+In search for materials with higher magnetic anisotropy, compounds containing the RE element Tb have since gained much attention (see Refs.~\cite{Alebrand:2012, Hassdenteufel:2013, Mangin:2014, Hebler:2016, Lu:2018, Ciuciulkaite:2020, Krupinski:2021, Hu:2022, Liu:2022}).
 Whereas this improved anisotropy is desirable from a storage density point of view, it was shown to lead to a much faster demagnetization of the $4f$ orbitals compared to Gd.
 Frietsch~\textit{et~al.} explained this by a transfer of angular momentum from the $4f$ moments to the magnon and phonon system which is only possible in the presence of spin--orbit coupling~\cite{Frietsch:2020}.

 While AOS in TM-Gd alloys and multilayers was explained by a strong difference in demagnetization timescales between the TM and the RE---not given for TM-Tb systems---the observation of single-shot AOS in [Co/Tb] multilayers~\cite{Felix:2020, Felix:2021} came as a surprise.
 However, the prerequisites for AOS and the exact mechanism behind the magnetization reversal are very different.
 In multilayers with Tb, AOS is only observed within a small window of compositions close to magnetic compensation, whereas Co/Gd-based multilayers can be engineered to show robust switching even in samples with no magnetic compensation point~\cite{Beens:2019,Li:2023}.
 Another fundamental difference between the two material platforms is the timescale on which reversal occurs.
-In GdFeCo, it was found that the Fe magnetization crosses zero after only a few hundreds of fs~\cite{Radu:2011}, which can be explained for instance by a phenomenological description~\cite{Mentink:2012, Davies:2020, Jakobs:2022}, exchange scattering~\cite{Schellekens:2013} or nonlocal angular momentum trasfer~\cite{Graves:2013}.
-No clear data on the exact timescale of reversal in [Co/Tb] exists yet, but evidence is pointing in the direction that the reversal is caused by the precession around a transient in-plane (IP) anisotropy field, induced by ultrashort heating~\cite{Peng:2022}.
+In GdFeCo, it was found that the Fe magnetization crosses zero after only a few hundreds of fs~\cite{Radu:2011}, which can be explained for instance by a phenomenological description~\cite{Mentink:2012, Davies:2020, Jakobs:2022}, exchange scattering~\cite{Schellekens:2013} or nonlocal angular momentum transfer~\cite{Graves:2013}.
+Reversal in [Co/Tb] on the other hand has recently been found to take place on a much longer timescale of $\sim 100$~ps~\cite{Mishra:2023}, presumably driven by virtue of precessional switching around a transient in-plane (IP) anisotropy field, induced by ultrashort heating~\cite{Peng:2022}.
 Furthermore, switching in [Co/Tb] was found to be independent of the duration of the laser stimulus in the range between 50~fs-10~ps (not present in TM-Gd systems\cite{Davies:2020}), clearly hinting towards slower switching dynamics~\cite{Peng:2022}.